APPFL/APPFL/examples/memory_profiling/README_STALE.md

 # APPFL gRPC Memory Profiling and Optimization [Experimental]

+## This README is Stale, please check README.md

 This directory contains tools for memory profiling and optimization of APPFL's federated learning components using memray.

 ## Quick Start